pf12345/angular-preview-img/README.md

 2.$scope.checkedImg (Object)

-The default value is $scope.files[0], you can set yourself; it is the big image in the center area.
+The default value is $scope.files[0], you can set it by yourself; it is the big image in the center area.

 3.$scope.openPreviewImg (Function)